methodphoto/mincc/data/2019/2019-watton-at-stone.md

 Played at {gameLocation} on {gameDate}

 The Min won the toss and batted first in a 35 over game.
-The Min made 159-8.
-Watton-at-Stone made 160-2 in reply.
+The Min made 159 for 8 wkts.
+Watton-at-Stone made 160 for 2 wkts in reply.

 **Result:** {result}